sinjie2008/Foundational-Electronics-Core-Systems/docs/spec.md

 - 2025-12-04: Global Typst Variables List must render keys as clickable badges; clicking inserts the Typst-safe `{{key}}` placeholder at the current caret, and compile must resolve the badge token to the stored global value (including staged asset paths) so PDF output reflects the latest globals.
 - 2025-12-05: Global Typst file/image variables must upload and persist the binary asset under `public/storage/typst-assets/` (value saved as `typst-assets/<filename>`), display a thumbnail in the Variables List, and ensure Typst compile uses the uploaded asset path (staged into the build directory) instead of an empty placeholder.
 - 2025-12-07: The Series Typst page must remember the last imported global template per series server-side; preferences live in `typst_series_preferences`, and the UI pre-selects the stored global template only when it still exists (otherwise the dropdown defaults to the placeholder without auto-importing).
-- 2025-12-04: Catalog UI “Enable Typst Templating” switch must persist per series via `category.typst_templating_enabled` (migrated from `latex_templating_enabled` when present); hierarchy payloads should surface the stored flag so operators see prior enablement without re-clicking the toggle.
+- 2025-12-04: Catalog UI "Enable Typst Templating" switch must persist per series via `category.typst_templating_enabled` (migrated from `latex_templating_enabled` when present); hierarchy payloads should surface the stored flag so operators see prior enablement without re-clicking the toggle.
+- 2025-12-04: Category Fields Set is visible only for category nodes; CRUD calls must scope to the selected `category_id` (stored in `typst_variables` with `is_global = 0`) and hide entirely for non-category selections to avoid shared/global field leakage.
+- 2025-12-08: Catalog UI Category Fields List uses the built-in DataTable search box; the custom `category-fields-search` input/id was removed to avoid duplicate filters.
+- 2025-12-08: Confirmed Category Fields must refresh per selected category and clear DataTable filters/pagination each time so scoped fields for non-root categories are visible and saves immediately surface in the list.

 ## Key Processes (continued) and Constraints
 - CSV lifecycle: imports stored under `storage/csv`, catalog truncation locked via `config/app.php` token/lock key.